paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_storage.md

 - `followSubscription`: An opaque string that was returned by `chainHead_unstable_follow`.
 - `hash`: String containing an hexadecimal-encoded hash of the header of the block whose storage to fetch.
 - `key`: String containing the hexadecimal-encoded key to fetch in the storage.
-- `childKey`: `null` for main storage look-ups, or a string containing the hexadecimal-encoded key of the trie key of the trie that `key` refers to. **TODO**: I don't know enough about child tries to design this properly
+- `childTrie`: `null` for main storage look-ups, or a string containing the hexadecimal-encoded key of the key of the trie that `key` refers to.
 - `networkConfig` (optional): Object containing the configuration of the networking part of the function.
 See [here](./api.md) for details.
 Ignored if the JSON-RPC server doesn't need to perform a network request.
 Sensible defaults are used if not provided.

 **Return value**: String containing an opaque value representing the operation.

-The JSON-RPC server must start obtaining the value of the entry with the given `key` (and possibly `childKey`) from the storage.
+The JSON-RPC server must start obtaining the value of the entry with the given `key` from the main trie of the storage.
+If `childTrie` is not `null`, then the entry must instead be loaded from the child trie whose key is `childTrie`.

+> **Note**: When `childTrie` is `null`, querying a `key` that starts with the ASCII-encoded string `:child_storage:` *must* produce a `null` value.
+This behavior is different from the behavior of the `ext_storage_get_version_1` host function in the client-host interface, where querying a key starts with the ASCII-encoded string `:child_storage:` might return the hash of the root of a child trie.

 The operation will continue even if the given block is unpinned while it is in progress.